towerindustries/saintcon23/moderate_terraform/locals/README.md

 ```

-# The Completed Code -- Spoiler Alert
+# Appendix A: The Completed Code -- Spoiler Alert
 ```

 locals {